Skip to main content

 Burgstahler, S (2006) Making Science Labs Accessible to Students with Disabilities, Disabilities, Opportunities, Internetworking, and Technology (DO-IT), University of Washington.

-Hughes, M. (2014) Embedding equality and diversity in the curriculum: a physical sciences practitioner’s guide, The Higher Education Academy (Scotland), York.
+Hughes, M. (2014) Embedding equality and diversity in the curriculum: a physical sciences practitioner’s guide, Advance HE.